Prince Wolf: My Heart's Most Beloved

+Back to the girl, she escapes Hell with the box.
+At a distance, she decides to take a peek inside the box and lifts the lid a little: the bridal jewel fly off the box and back to Hell.
+The girl sits downcast, when the same youth appears to help her.
+He offers to help her if she calls him her beloved, but she declines him yet again, for she lost one beloved once.
+Still, the youth recovers the jewels for her.
+The girl returns home with the box intact and the nosed witch is surprised at her success.
+The witch arranges her wedding and orders the girl to hold a light to illuminate the occasion while the guests dance (troldene in the Danish text, Kobolds in the German translation).
+However, the girl will serve as living torch with her fingers and her own body.
+The fire from the light goes down to her fingers and she cries out in fear for her helper to come and become her beloved.
+The youth appears at once; he makes a sign of the cross, which banishes the dancing Kobolds, while the old woman enters the grave she dug for the girl.
+The tale is part of Svend Grundtvig's manuscriptural collection, and was first collected in 1855, by teacher Knud Sorensen from Jelling, in eastern Jutland.

 Europe

 Sweden

 Swedish folktale collectors George Stephens and Gunnar Olof Hyltén-Cavallius reported a tale from Northwestern Finland that begins with the louseskin riddle.
 The animal husband is a snake ("orm") who marries the princess after guessing it right.
 The orm becomes a man at night and the princess burns his animal skin, prompting his disappearance.
 The princess goes after him and meets an old woman that gives her a ring, a pillow and two pieces of ham.
 Eventually, the princess finds work in a royal farmstead and a troll witch orders her to do chores for her: first, she has to sweep a green turf until it becomes white as snow; then, she is to go to the troll witch's sister to "listen to stories" ("sagor").
 To perform the first task, the princess gives the prince the old woman's ring.
 On the second task, the prince advises her to use the pillow to stop two gates from crushing her, and to give the ham to two dogs.